-3.1 The following are some examples of when and why we would use this approach in ensuring the sector has world-class teachers, trainers, assessors and leaders.
+3.1 The following are some examples of when and why we would use this approach in ensuring our vision and objectives are met.

 (a) Marketing and Communications : We will send postal, text, email, e-newsletters and e-marketing communications and marketing asks which further the aims and objectives of the ManKind Initiative and its beneficiaries.
 We will also make sure our marketing communications is relevant for you, tailored to your interests.

 (b) Ordering online: In order for us to process an order, payment has to be taken and contact information collected, such as name, delivery address , email address and telephone number, provided.